TobyOrNot2B/SatFish/README.md

 # SwanseaSat
-A sat solver I wrote for my end of year project at Swansea University.
+An improved version of the sat solver I wrote for my end of year project at Swansea University.

 ## CLI
 - `swanseaSat path/to/cnf/file.cnf` solve a sat problem encoded in a cnf file